jazzband/django-recurrence/docs/index.rst

 tox``.
 Running all the tests also requires that you have Python 2.6, Python 2.7, and Python 3.3 installed locally.

+This will run tests against all supported Python and Django versions, and will also run ``flake8``, an automated code-linting tool.

 If that sounds like too much work, feel free to just run tests on whatever your local version of Python is.
 You can do this by running::